 National Gallery

-The National Gallery is essentially moonlighting as an art school, with free lunchtime lectures on various paintings; longer lectures on broader themes; ‘Talk and Draw’ workshops, where you’ll hear from an expert on a particular painting before creating your own take on the piece; and their 10 minute talks, taking place every weekday at 4pm at a different painting in the gallery.
+The National Gallery is essentially moonlighting as an art school, with free lunchtime talks on various paintings; longer lectures on broader themes; ‘Talk and Draw’ workshops, where you’ll hear from an expert on a particular painting before creating your own take on the piece; and gallery talks every Friday night when the NG stays open after-hours.

 Details: Trafalgar Square, WC2N 5DN | What’s On